-The Accreditation Manager is briefed daily concerning the assessment team's progress and has a general idea about what the agency exit interview may disclose.
-The assessment team will conduct an exit interview prior to their departure.
-The CLEO of the agency will determine who should attend this exit interview.
-Each assessor will discuss points of interest or concerns.
-The Lead Assessor will discuss adjustments or recommendations.
-The on-site team will NOT confirm "Pass/Fail" status of the on-site.
+The Accreditation Manager is briefed daily concerning the Lead Assessor's progress and has a general idea about what the agency exit interview may disclose.
+The Lead Assessor will conduct an exit interview prior to their departure.
+The CLEO of the agency will determine who should attend the exit interview.
+The Lead Assessor will discuss adjustments or recommendations identified during the remote file review and during the on-site visit.
+The Lead Assessor will NOT confirm "Pass/Fail" status.